jay-vee/jay-vee.github.io/covid_delta.markdown

 # Vaccination & COVID variants

 The discussion of COVID, masks, lockdowns, vaccination, etc. has become so wrapped up in politics and disinformation campaigns that it's tough to talk about in person.
 I've been keeping this page to document basic facts and logical reasoning around these issues.
 If I've given you this link, it's because I care about you and would like you to give me a hearing without getting in to an argument.
+My hope is that you're making your decision with the best possible information available to you.
+I want to help make sure that's the case.

+At the end of this bit of writing, I've linked a bunch of different news articles and other resources worth perusing.

 ## You Will Get To Meet COVID {#how-will-your-body-learn-to-fight-COVID}